Meet the Team

 Professionally, May has a background in helping people with complex health and social needs navigate systems—such as health, housing, justice, and family services—through an integrative case management approach.
 Her research is guided by increasing understanding of the needs of underserved populations and creating supports that address these needs.

-May’s research is funded by the Social Sciences and Humanities Research Council.
+May’s research is funded by the Social Sciences and Humanities Research Council (SSHRC).

 Maija Kiviharju, BSc